addthis/fluxthis.io/docs/quick-start.md

 which will handle the action.

 In general, it's better to use constants for action types/sources instead of strings.
-See the documentation for `ConstantCollection` for more details.
+See the documentation for [ConstantCollection](/#/docs/constant-collections) for more details.

 At this point, your store has been created, and we can move on to creating a view that depends on it.

 ## Creating a Controller View
-In flux, certain high-level components which get their state directly from stores are refered to as Controller Views.
+In flux, certain high-level components which get their state directly from stores are referred to as Controller Views.
 FluxThis uses a mixin approach to creating controller views, and stores all information from relevant stores on `this.state` through the method `getStateFromStores`.